The small black hole illusion

-\textbf{The singular black hole:} Let us start revisiting the small black hole singular solution.
+\textbf{The zeroth-order solution:} Let us start revisiting the small black hole singular solution.
 We first review four-charge regular black holes and then particularize to the two-charge case.
 We work directly in the ten dimensional formulation of low energy heterotic string theory.
 The bosonic field content consists of the metric $g_{\mu\nu}$, the dilaton $e^\phi$ and the Kalb-Ramond 2-form $B_{\mu\nu}$ with field strength $H_{\mu\nu\rho}$.
-The action and equations of motion, including all relevant terms at quadratic order in curvature, are contained in appendix \ref{HSea}.
+The action and equations of motion, including all relevant terms at quadratic order in curvature, are briefly described in the supplemental material.
 In our first approach we neglect these higher-curvature corrections, which will be recovered afterwards.
 The four-charge solution is,

 where the Hodge dual in the last equation is associated to the four-dimensional metric $d\sigma^2_{(4)}$, which is a Gibbons-Hawking (GH) space:

 Six of the coordinates are compact: the coordinates $y^i$ parametrize a four-torus $\mathbb{T}^4$ with no dynamics, while $u$ and $z$ have respective periods $2\pi R_u$ and $2\pi R_z$ and they parametrize two circles that we denote $\mathbb{S}^1$ and $\hat{\mathbb{S}}^1$ .